Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Regional Constellation Reconfiguration Problem

 With the above notations, the mathematical formulation of RCRP is as follows

 RCRP is formulated as a bi-objective ILP.
-The objective function~\eqref{eq:j1} minimizes the total cost of a constellation reconfiguration process; the objective function~\eqref{eq:j2} maximizes the total revenue earned by covering a set of target points.
-Constraints~\eqref{eq:c1} and \eqref{eq:c2} are the AP-based constraints; Constraints~\eqref{eq:c1} ensure that every satellite is assigned to an orbital slot and Constraints~\eqref{eq:c2} restrict at most one satellite is to be occupied per orbital slot.
+The first objective function in \eqref{eq:j} minimizes the total cost of a constellation reconfiguration process, while the second objective function in \eqref{eq:j} maximizes the total reward earned by covering a set of target points.
+Constraints~\eqref{eq:c1} and \eqref{eq:c2} are the AP-based constraints; Constraints~\eqref{eq:c1} ensure that every satellite is assigned to an orbital slot and Constraints~\eqref{eq:c2} restrict at most one satellite to be occupied per orbital slot.
 Constraints~\eqref{eq:c3} are the MCP-based constraints; these constraints ensure that the target point $p$ is covered at time step $t$ only if there exists at least $r_{tp}$ satellite(s) in view.
 Note that the cardinality constraint of MCP [i.e., Constraint~\eqref{eq:mcpb} of Formulation~\ref{md:mcp}] is omitted in this formulation because it is implied by the satellite indices set $\mathcal{I}=\{1,\dots,n\}$ and the AP constraints.
 Constraints~\eqref{eq:x} and \eqref{eq:y} define the domains of decision variables.

 Notice the decision variables of RCRP---they are in the form of the AP decision variables; the reasoning behind this choice is explained.
-The decision variable $\varphi_{ijs}$ of AP indicates an assignment of satellite $i$ to orbital slot $j$ of subconstellation $s$ while the decision variable $x_{js}$ of MCP indicates whether a satellite occupies orbital slot $j$ of subconstellation $s$.
+The decision variable $\varphi_{ijs}$ of AP indicates an assignment of satellite $i$ to orbital slot $j$ of subconstellation $s$, while the decision variable $x_{js}$ of MCP indicates whether a satellite occupies orbital slot $j$ of subconstellation $s$.
 Therefore, it follows naturally that $\varphi_{ijs}$ are the elemental decision variables because we can deduce $x_{js}$ from $\varphi_{ijs}$ (see Fig.~\ref{fig:variables}).
 The following relationship couples these two different sets of decision variables along with Constraints~\eqref{eq:c1} and \eqref{eq:c2}:

 where both $\varphi_{ijs}$ and $x_{js}$ are binary variables.
 This coupled relationship in Eq.~\eqref{eq:couple} enables an integrated ILP formulation that simultaneously considers both the constellation transfer problem and the constellation design problem.